 The first goal of the THSCMP is to provide high school students with an inquiry-based learning experience, which is achieved by involving students in real-world research projects.
 We emphasize to students that they are collecting critical scientific data that will help scientists address coastal issues affecting their communities.
 The student-collected beach data can be and have been used by researchers at the Bureau to help respond to several beach-related issues.
 Data are available for coastal managers, decision-makers, scientists, students, and the public.
-During the 2019-2020 academic year, Ball, Brazosport, High Island, Palacios, Port Aransas, Port Isabel, and Van Vleck High Schools and Cunningham Middle School continued the beach-profile time series at their established locations.
-Profile and process data collected by the students have been incorporated into the beach-profile database at the Bureau, and scientists are using these data to investigate beach erosion patterns.

-Data collected by students are clearly useful in explaining beach cycles and defining short-term versus long-term trends.
+Long-term data collection is clearly useful in explaining beach cycles and defining short-term versus long-term trends.
 Defining these trends is important in decision-making regarding coastal development, beach nourishment, and dune restoration projects.
 The data collected within city, county, and state parks helps to develop a better understanding of the local coastal environment, which in turn allows managers to make wise decisions regarding long-term management and future park development.
 Coastal communities and managers throughout Texas-especially our partners at GLO, TPWD, and other coastal parks-benefit from having access to the beach monitoring data collected by this project for use in public-policy and coastal-management decision-making.

 THSCMP-collected data has played a large role in important Bureau studies.
 In one study, site BEG02 has been used by Bureau scientists to investigate the effects of geotextile tubes installed along the upper Texas coast.
 BEG02, located in Galveston Island State Park (Fig. 6), is adjacent to a subdivision where these erosion-control devices have been installed.
 The study compared beach width (distance from the vegetation line or dune base to the waterline) in front of the geotextile tubes versus at a natural beach area in the adjacent state park.
-Beach width in the natural beach area was observed to be wider than in the subdivision-45.7 m on average compared to 20.4 m in the subdivision (Gibeaut and others, 2003; Fig. 13).
+Beach width in the natural beach area was observed to be wider than in the subdivision-45.7 m on average compared to 20.4 m in the subdivision (Gibeaut and others, 2003; Fig. 12).
 The natural area allowed for the landward migration of the dunes as the shoreline retreated, whereas the geotextile tube created a fixed dune line (Caudle and Paine, 2017).